 - working it out manually

 Eligible employees are entitled to:

-- Additional Paternity Leave - 2 to 26 weeks
+- Additional Paternity Leave (APL) - for between 2 and 26 weeks

 You can offer more if you have a company paternity scheme.
-An employee’s employment rights (like the right to pay, holidays and returning to a job) are protected during Additional Paternity Leave.
-You still have to pay APP even if you stop trading.
+An employee’s employment rights (like the right to pay, holidays and returning to a job) are protected during APL.
+You still have to pay ASPP even if you stop trading.